asvd/helios-kernel/README.md

 To solve this problem, several script loading approaches and libraries exist, one of which is Helios Kernel.
-This library may be preferred in case when there is a need to create an application which will be compatible between web environment and nodejs without any conversion.
+This library may be preferred in case when there is a need to create an application which will be compatible between web environment and Node.js without any conversion.
 One may also choose Helios Kernel because of its simplicity.
 Comparing to other approaches which seem a bit overdesigned sometimes, with Helios Kernel it could be more convenient to: